WorkspaceBuilt with Claude

 Static everything

-No "use client" in this codebase.
-Every page is server-rendered at build time.
-Result: first contentful paint under a second on a cold cache, JS bundle close to zero.
-A hiring manager on a flaky mobile network in an Uber sees content instantly.
+Most of the codebase avoids "use client".
+Pages are server-rendered at build time.
+The result: first contentful paint under a second on a cold cache, JS bundle close to zero.
+Hiring managers on a slow mobile connection see content immediately.

 Content as front-matter

 Case studies live in content/work/*.mdx with structured front-matter for the metrics, stack, and ordering.
 The home page and the work index both call getAllWork() from lib/work.ts.
-Add a new case study, push, deploy — it shows up everywhere with no manual wiring.
-This is the same pattern I use for client content pipelines at HAZE.
+Add a new case study, push, deploy.
+It shows up everywhere with no manual wiring.
+The same pattern I use for client content pipelines at HAZE.

 Résumé pipeline as a separate concern